Nepalese rock: History

 Cruentus started as a metal cover band playing generally Sepultura on concerts.
 Their choice of music gradually shifted towards black metal and eventually Cruentus started covering Immortal, Amon Amarth, Graveworm and so on.
 The band started to perform originals and started to gain a huge sense of respect in the underground community as one of the most tightest live bands in Ktm.
 They recorded their EP Massacre of the Holy Ones in 2004 and later in 2005, recorded a full-length album, Asantusta Aatma – another milestone in the history of Nepali metal.
 Ashantusta Aatma featured rawness and aggression of black metal with a touch of death metal and the title song became a new anthem in the metal concerts.
 At the end of 2005 The Lakhey (First Newa Metal Band) recorded their first Newa Metal song Dhampa Tacha.

 Individually, Antim Grahan's band members were just a bunch of average musicians, however as a band, their live performance was tight.
 The release of EP Forever Winter in the early 2005 was a bold testimony of their brand of symphonic black metal.
 Without wasting much time just after three months, Antim Grahan released their full-length album Tales of the Darkened Woods.
 Recorded and mixed in the Sacred Soundz, the album was able to capture the atmosphere and aggression of black metal.
 These two albums were very popular because of their melodic lines.

 Holocaust was a pure death metal outfit while Breeding Pestilence introduced somewhat technical death metal to the scene.
-At the same time, Blood Blisters were creating a strong following within the Patan, Lalitpur area.
+At the same time, Blood Blisters were creating a strong following within the Lalitpur area.
 Blood Blisters started out as a cover band playing Iron Maiden exclusively.
 The band also participated in several band competitions - increasing their popularity - and inspiring some new bands in Patan like Morceous, Metalbox and Bequeath.

 2006 saw the formation of progressive rock band Atomic Bush.
 Formed by the members of Breeding Pestilence, Ozzobozo and Elysium – Atomic Bush propelled the scene into a new and interesting frontier of progressive, virtuoso and eclectic rock.
 They had recorded an album called P Jam.

 The year 2007 was a great year for local underground as well with the releases of Barbaric Regulation (Epitaph) and The Last Verse of Madness (Morgoth/Lost Oblivion).
 A thrash/death band called 72hrs, formed by members of Ugra Karma and Refused 13 also released an EP, "Kunike".